WebAssembly/spec/spectec/test-prose/TEST.md

 instantiate module externval*
 1. Assert: Due to validation, module is of the case MODULE.
 2. Let (MODULE type* import* func* global* table* mem* elem* data* start? export*) be module.
-3. Assert: Due to validation, type* is of the case TYPE.
+3. Assert: Due to validation, type is of the case TYPE*.
 4. Let (TYPE functype)* be type*.
 5. Let n_F be |func*|.
-6. Assert: Due to validation, start? is of the case START.
+6. Assert: Due to validation, start is of the case START?.
 7. Let (START x')? be start?.
-8. Assert: Due to validation, data* is of the case DATA.
+8. Assert: Due to validation, data is of the case DATA*.
 9. Let (DATA expr_D b*)* be data*.
-10. Assert: Due to validation, elem* is of the case ELEM.
+10. Assert: Due to validation, elem is of the case ELEM*.
 11. Let (ELEM expr_E x*)* be elem*.
-12. Assert: Due to validation, global* is of the case GLOBAL.
+12. Assert: Due to validation, global is of the case GLOBAL*.
 13. Let (GLOBAL globaltype expr_G)* be global*.
 14. Let moduleinst_init be { TYPES: functype*; FUNCS: $funcs(externval*) ++ (|s.FUNCS| + i_F)^(i_F<n_F); GLOBALS: $globals(externval*); TABLES: []; MEMS: []; EXPORTS: []; }.
 15. Let f_init be { LOCALS: []; MODULE: moduleinst_init; }.